Georgios Saramantas

-Georgios Saramantas (Γεώργιος Σαραμαντάς; born 29 January 1992) is a Greek professional footballer who plays as a left back for Super League club Lamia.
+Georgios Saramantas (Γεώργιος Σαραμαντάς; born 29 January 1992) is a Greek professional footballer who plays as a left back for Super League 2 club Panionios.

 Career

 Paniliakos

 Saramantas moved to Paniliakos in the summer of 2012 from Xenofon Krestena.
 He debuted for Paniliakos in a match against Kalamata.
 He stayed with his hometown club for two seasons appearing in 37 matches.

 Iraklis

 On 10 July 2014 Saramantas signed for Greek Football League club Iraklis.
 He debuted for Iraklis in a cup match against Lamia.
 His league debut came a couple of months later against Olympiacos Volou.
 After the expiry of his contract he left the club.
 During his three seasons with the club he made a total of 91 appearances.

 Panionios

 On 15 June 2017, Saramantas signed a three years' contract with Super League club Panionios for an undisclosed fee.

 Lamia

 On 6 August 2020, Saramantas signed a one-year contract with Lamia.